hamza-bou21/Power-BI-Sales-Analytics-Dashboard/README.md

 This helps the marketing and sales teams understand their primary customer base.

 ### 6. Dynamic Filter Panel
 A pop-out panel that appears and disappears with a button click.
-This panel holds key slicers (e.g., for Date, Region, or Ship Mode) to filter the entire report, allowing for a clean, uncluttered main view.
+This panel holds key slicers (e.g., for Date, Region, or Segments) to filter the entire report, allowing for a clean, uncluttered main view.
 ![Dynamic filter panel](filters.jpg)

 ## Technical Details
 * **Tool:** **Microsoft Power BI**.
 All data modeling, DAX measures, and visualizations were built within Power BI.
 * **Dataset:** The dashboard uses the public "Superstore" sample dataset, which includes 9,994 records of fictional sales data.